Mumford & Sons: Marshall's departure and Mumford's solo album (2021–2022)

 In March 2021, Marshall praised Andy Ngo on Twitter for his 2021 book Unmasked, which is deeply critical of the antifa movement, saying "Congratulations @MrAndyNgo.
 Finally had the time to read your important book.
 You're a brave man".
 Marshall's tweet received backlash and criticism on social media.
 Following this, Marshall apologised and announced he was taking time away from the band.
 On 24 June 2021, Marshall stated that his apology had been made to minimise the impact on the band at large.
-In his published statement he rejected being labelled as far-right for his recommendation of a book critical of the far-left, saying that to call him a fascist was "ludicrous beyond belief".
+In his published statement he rejected being labelled as far-right for his recommendation of a book critical of the far-left, saying that to call him a fascist was "ludicrous beyond belief" and blasting the far-right as "equally abhorrent" as the far-left.
 He announced that he was leaving Mumford & Sons so that he could speak his mind on controversial issues without his bandmates and their families suffering the consequences.

 On 16 September 2022, Mumford released his debut solo studio album, Self-Titled.
 The record was preceded by three singles: "Cannibal", "Grace", and "Better Off High".
 In late November 2022, Mumford teased a new studio album from the band, stating that "the next thing really is to get in the room with the boys in the band and start playing each other the songs we've written."
 The band debuted a new song, "Maybe", live on 26 August 2023 at Beach Road Weekend Festival.
 On 16 January 2024, the band released "Good People", a collaboration with Pharrell Williams.
 The single marks the band's first new music release since the departure of Marshall.

-Rushmere (2025-2026)
+Rushmere and Prizefighter (2025–present)

-On 15 January 2025, Mumford & Sons announced their first album in seven years, Rushmere, to be released 28 March.
-The announcement was made alongside an official trailer including snippets of new music and behind-the-scenes studio footage.
-Its lead single, also titled "Rushmere" was released 2 days later on 17 January.
+Mumford & Sons released their first album in seven years, Rushmere, on 28 March 2025.
+The announcement was made in January alongside an official trailer including snippets of new music and behind-the-scenes studio footage.
+Its lead single, also titled "Rushmere" was released two days later, on 17 January.
 The band went on to confirm that the track and album were co-produced by Dave Cobb.
 The band relaunched the Railroad Revival Tour in the summer of 2025, playing venues along the East Coast of the United States alongside other folk musicians.

-Prizefighter (2026-Present)

-On 29 October 2025, Mumford & Sons announced their sixth album, Prizefighter, to be released 13 February 2026.
-The announcement was made alongside an audio trailer made up of snippets of music from the new album, and shortly following the release of a single from the album entitled Rubber Band Man featuring Hozier.
+On 29 October 2025, Mumford & Sons announced their sixth album, Prizefighter, which was released 20 February 2026.
+The announcement was made alongside an audio trailer made up of snippets of music from the new album, and shortly following the release of a single from the album entitled "Rubber Band Man" featuring Hozier.
 Additional guest artists on the album include Gracie Abrams, Chris Stapleton, and Gigi Perez.